Supergirl: Biography

+Kara Zor-El (so named because on Krypton, women take the full name of their fathers) is the last survivor of Argo City, which had survived the explosion of the planet Krypton and drifted through space.
+The city had been covered by a plastic dome for weather moderation, devised by Zor-El, the younger brother of Jor-El, a climatologist and engineer, the father of Superman (Kal-El).
+The dome held together a large chunk of land mass under the city as it drifted through space in the general direction of the Solar System.
+The land is converted into green kryptonite, which is covered with lead.
+However, the lead covering is destroyed in a meteor strike, forcing Kara to be sent to Earth.

-It later develops Zor-El and Alura survived the radiation poisoning that killed everyone else in Argo City by entering the Survival Zone, a parallel continuum akin to the Phantom Zone.
-They were eventually rescued by Supergirl and the couple decide to live in the bottle city of Kandor.
-Later, Kara is reunited with her parents, but that reunion becomes bittersweet, as Reactron kills her father and her mother dies when New Krypton is destroyed by a trap in Reactron left by Lex Luthor, her own cousin Superman's greatest enemy on Earth and now her greatest enemy on Earth as well.
+It is later revealed that Zor-El and Alura survived by entering the Survival Zone, a parallel continuum akin to the Phantom Zone.
+They are rescued by Supergirl and move to the bottle city of Kandor.
+In the New Krypton storyline, the two are killed by Reactron.

 On Earth, Kara acquires powers identical to Superman's and adopts the secret identity of Linda Lee, a resident of Midvale Orphanage.
 She conceals her blonde hair beneath a brunette wig and functions as Supergirl only in secret, at Superman's request, until she can gain, in his opinion, sufficient control of her powers — and the wisdom to properly use them.
 Her debut was delayed by her powers being stolen by a Kandorian villainess; during this period, she is adopted by Fred and Edna Danvers.

-She attends Midvale High School as Linda Lee Danvers.
-In later years, after graduating from Stanhope College, she changes careers several times, holding jobs in student counseling, news reporting, and acting in a TV soap opera, Secret Hearts.
+She attends Midvale High School as Linda Danvers.
+In later years, after graduating from Stanhope College, she changes careers several times, holding jobs in student counseling, news reporting, and acting in a TV soap opera, Secret Hearts (a play on the DC romance comic of the same name).
 She also attends college in Chicago.
 Kara has many boyfriends, including Richard (Dick) Malverne, Jerro the Merboy from Atlantis, and Brainiac 5, a member of the Legion of Super-Heroes.
 However, she has shunned serious commitments, placing her super-career first.

 Supergirl's secret identity is a closely held secret known only to Superman, her foster parents, and the Legion of Super-Heroes, of which she is a member for a time.
 Like all Kryptonians, Supergirl is vulnerable to kryptonite.
 Streaky the Supercat, her orange cat, acquires temporary superpowers as a result of its exposure to "X-kryptonite," a form of kryptonite Supergirl accidentally created in an unsuccessful attempt to neutralize the effects of green kryptonite.
-Comet the Superhorse, a former centaur, is Supergirl's equine companion.
+Comet, a former centaur, is Supergirl's equine companion.